AR1sUt3l/Simple-Drink-Shop-App/README.md

   - This allows the user to choose what drink they would like to order
 * An additional window showing the different customizations for every drink
   - This is to cater the drink to the users tastes

+### Requirements
+* Design an title screen that contains:
+  - the name of the shop
+  - a button that allows the user to enter the app
+* Design a menu screen that:
+  - displays the different drink options
+* Design a Customization screen that:
+  - allows the user to change certain orders from the
+* Design a shopping cart screen that:
+  - allows the user to view their order and its total cost